Buying Your First Home…

 Getting A Loan For Your First Home

 There are first time home buyer loan programs available that only require $1,000 down.
-Call (303) 222-0027 or e-mail email@example.com for more info and a free list of programs!
+Please call (303) 222-0027 or e-mail firstname.lastname@example.org for more info and a free list of programs!

-Getting a loan for a first home might be easier than you think!
+Getting a loan for a first home may be easier than you think!

-Here are the basic steps in the process, many of which you can complete before or while you’re looking for properties:
+Here are the basic steps in the process, many of which you can complete before or while you are looking for properties:

 - figure out how much you can afford as a monthly payment